-a.
-Identify general work tasks (e.g., excavation, foundations, structural steel, roofing) anticipated during the project phases;

-- b.
-Identify any potential hazards that could reasonably be expected during these work activities: - c.
+- a.
+Identify general work tasks (e.g., excavation, foundations, structural steel, roofing) anticipated during the project phases (HAs shall be task specific and not craft specific); - b.
+Identify any potential hazards that could reasonably be expected during these work activities; - c.
 List actions or precautions that will be taken to minimize the risk of such hazards that could cause an accident, injury, illness, or environmental insult; - d.
 Provide drawings and/or other documentation of protective measures for which applicable OSHA standards require preparation by a professional engineer or other qualified professional; - e.
 Identify competent persons required for workplace inspections of the project activity, where required by OSHA standards;